SimVascular/simvascular.github.io-archive/source/documentation/modeling/_editingPolyData.md

 ### Global/Local Operations ###

-Besides face operations, SimVascular provides more options to modify and improve solid model, such as global and local operations. **The main diference between them is that global operations apply to the whole model surface while local operations only apply to the selected faces, regions, or cells.**
+Besides face operations, SimVascular provides more options to modify and improve solid model, such as global and local operations. **The main difference between them is that global operations apply to the whole model surface while local operations only apply to the selected faces, regions, or cells.**

 **Local Selection/Deleting**